ChackDan/GenAI-legal-agreement-review-SDK/README.md

-# OCI Legal Agreement Analyzer SDK (Python)
+# Legal Agreement Analyzer SDK (Python)

-This is a Python client SDK for interacting with the OCI Legal Agreement Analyzer API.
+This is a Python client SDK for interacting with the Legal Agreement Analyzer API.

 ## Installation